 Smite uses a classic camera angle similar to what you would find in a 3D action game.
 The behind-the-character angle differs from games like Dota 2 or League of Legends, but it feels more immersive.
 Figuring out the different controls and skills may take you a while, but that’s just like most other MOBAs.
 You might feel a little lost at first, but you’ll be rewarded if you take a little time and stick with the game.

 Self-titled as the “craziest battle royale yet,” Cuisine Royale sure knows how to market itself, and it’s as over the top as it is fun to play.
-You’ll get a kick out of the situations you find yourself in when you switch between first-person and third-person character perspectives.
+Be prepared to laugh out loud as you go from seeing the world through your character’s eyes to seeing your character as a separate entity.
 For example, you can be in the midst of a serious battle facing a realistic European landscape only to flip back to third-person and see your character dressed not in fatigues but an absurd mishmash of undergarments and household items.

 The comedic elements offset a ton of realistic combat scenarios with both first and third-person shooting options.
 The added flair of demonic abilities, supernatural rituals, mystical traps, and an assortment of craftable items ensures players never get bored, unlike potentially mundane battle royale experiences, like Fortnite and PUBG.
 Cuisine Royale stands out from all the other games in the royal genre as an engaging battle game with comic relief.
-Gaijin Entertainment has given players a wonderful gift with this free game that promises an authentic and humorous gaming experience.
+This Gaijin Entertainment game is a funny and entertaining breath of fresh air for the gaming community, and the best part about it is that it’s free.